 My Great Grandma Dolly was a quilter.
-My Grandma recently gave my Mom (who is a more recent quilter) a quilt top that my Great Grandmother had finished but didn’t complete the entire quilt before she passed away.
+My Grandma Tracy recently gave my Mom (who is a more recent quilter) a quilt top that my Great Grandma Dolly had finished but didn’t complete the entire quilt before she passed away.
 There were two identical quilt tops, one for me and one for my cousin Heather.
-So my Mom took the quilt top and decided to modify it and modernize it a bit, but most of all, finish it.
+So my Mom took the quilt tops and decided to modify it and modernize it a bit, but most of all, finish it.

 Here is my cute Grandma with the new and improved… and Finished quilt.
 My Mom surprised her on her last visit to Arizona where she lives with it all bound and quilted.